mdn/content/files/en-us/web/api/sharedstorage/delete/index.md

 - In the case of {{domxref("WorkletSharedStorage")}}, the `Promise` rejects with a {{jsxref("TypeError")}} if:
   - The worklet module has not been added with {{domxref("Worklet.addModule", "SharedStorageWorklet.addModule()")}}.

-> **Note:** If the key/value pair doesn't exist in the shared storage, no error is thrown — the operation still fulfills with `undefined`.
+> **Note:** If the key-value pair doesn't exist in the shared storage, no error is thrown — the operation still fulfills with `undefined`.

 > **Note:** In the case of {{domxref("WindowSharedStorage")}}, if the `delete()` operation doesn't successfully write to the database for a reason other than shared storage not being available, no error is thrown — the operation still fulfills with `undefined`.